semgrep/semgrep-docs/docs/semgrep-ci.md

 !!! info
     These instructions apply to using Semgrep CI directly in your CI environment.
 For use with Semgrep App please use the "Add to policy" button next to any registry rule or ruleset, or visit [Dashboard > Policies](https://semgrep.dev/manage/policies).

 Semgrep CI accepts a list of rules and rulesets to run on each scan.
 To add from the [Semgrep Registry](https://semgrep.dev/explore), just include the rule or ruleset identifier in your CI workflow file.
 Identifiers take the form `p/<ruleset-id>` and `r/<rule-id>`.
-These identifiers can be copied directly for any rule or ruleset directly from the Registry, and run locally using the `--config <identifier>` flag with the [Semgrep command-line tool](getting-started.md#run-semgrep-locally).
+These identifiers can be copied directly for any rule or ruleset directly from the Registry, and run locally using the `--config <identifier>` flag with the [Semgrep command line tool](getting-started.md#run-semgrep-locally).

 For example, in GitLab CI/CD: